laurahetz/sabot/README.md

 The provided Makefile contains all required commands.
 While the following commands use Podman, a container orchestration software, compatible software, e.g. Docker, can be used instead.

+- Podman
-- Podman (or an equivalent container orchestration software, e.g., Docker)
+  - An equivalent container orchestration software, e.g., Docker, can be used, but for this, the commands in `Makefile` need to be adapted accordingly
 - Make (optional as commands from the `Makefile` can be called directly)
 - OpenSSL (tested with 3.5.0)